robdrimmie/imtg/devlog/rmd/log.md

 1040 This repository is a fresh start for it.
 I'm going to be migrating the logic over, hopefully in large chunks, but also taking opportunities here and there to tidy up and refactor and lose the cruft of a poorly planned iteratively designed project.

+1041 So the first part of that effort will be to get the basic project file structure in place.
+This is a javascript project that has a core plain javascript engine and an interface built using (svelte.js)[https://svelte.js].

+1044 So the first question I am faced with is do I want a svelte app or a sveltekit app?
+I am pretty sure I made this as a sveltekit app when I started in on it but I don't know enough about what the difference is.
+At this point, this is a purely javascript, in-browser, not even storing things in localstorage sort of application.

+1047 a very small amount of reading suggests that I may as well just go with svelte.
+If this is entirely the wrong direction, so be it.